TheAlyxGreen/ALG-BF/README.md

 There are some known problems/limitations:

 - Copy/Paste only work through keyboard shortcuts, not the context menu
-- No settings menu to alter the way the IDE works at all (Maximum loop count, step-through speed, etc).
 - Input is still done by native JS pop-up box

 Future versions of this program may address some or all of these problems, but for the time being, this is the best